delvtech/agent0/lib/agent0/README.md

 We have set up bots to run on a dedicated AWS EC2 instance.
 These instructions can likely be followed for other unix/linux setups, however.

-## Step 1: Install elfpy
+## Step 1: Install elf-simulations

 1. make a fork of the [delvtech/elf-simulations repo](https://github.com/delvtech/elf-simulations) ([GitHub fork instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo?tool=webui&platform=mac)).

-2. Install elfpy by following the installation instructions found [on github](https://github.com/delvtech/elf-simulations/blob/main/INSTALL.md).
+2. Install elf-simulations packages by following the installation instructions found [on github](https://github.com/delvtech/elf-simulations/blob/main/INSTALL.md).

     >**💡NOTE:**
     >